 The Summer Issue of the Subbacultcha quarterly magazine is out now

 We reached out to present-day visionary The Space Lady for elucidation on matters of otherworldly nature.
 Drifting into San Francisco in the 60s, her Casio-driven street performances smoothed the path to an outsider music compilation Songs in the Key of Z, escorting her presence into a larger consciousness.
-In light of her upcoming performance at this year’s Down the Rabbit Hole Festival, we asked the divine Space Lady for some fundamental answers.
+In light of her upcoming performance on 7 April, we asked The Space Lady for some fundamental answers.

 You have room for three earthlings in your shuttle to outerspace.
 Who are you taking and what will you show them?